 • Find a safe space.
 If an incident has just happened try and find somewhere you feel safe.

-• What is harassment?
-It might be useful to think about what is meant by harassment and how these behaviours are described.
+• What is harassment and sexual misconduct?
+It might be useful to think about what is meant by harassment and sexual misconduct and how these behaviours are described.
 Please see the Harassment & Sexual Misconduct Policy for further information.

 Report